FBI's No. 2 official McCabe, blasted by Trump, steps down

-WASHINGTON (Reuters) - FBI Deputy Director Andrew McCabe, criticized by President Donald Trump and other Republicans for alleged bias against him and in favor of his 2016 Democratic opponent Hillary Clinton, has stepped down, a source familiar with the matter said on Monday.
+WASHINGTON (Reuters) - FBI Deputy Director Andrew McCabe, criticized by President Donald Trump and other Republicans for alleged bias against him and in favor of his 2016 Democratic opponent Hillary Clinton, has stepped down, U.S. officials confirmed on Monday.

 McCabe, who served as acting Federal Bureau of Investigation chief for more than two months last year after Trump fired agency director James Comey, had been expected to leave his post as the No. 2 FBI official in March.

-He will remain on leave with the top U.S. domestic law enforcement agency until his retirement date, the source said, speaking on condition of anonymity because a public announcement has not yet been made.

-Asked about McCabe’s departure, White House spokeswoman Sarah Sanders told reporters, “I can tell you the president wasn’t part of this decision-making process.”
-Sanders also said Trump continues to have “full confidence” in FBI Director Christopher Wray, who the president appointed to replace Comey.
+White House spokeswoman Sarah Sanders, asked about McCabe’s departure, told reporters, “I can tell you the president wasn’t part of this decision-making process.”
+Sanders said Trump continues to have “full confidence” in FBI Director Christopher Wray, who was appointed by Trump to replace Comey.

+McCabe had intended to stay on the job for about another six weeks when he becomes eligible for retirement, but he decided to leave earlier rather than be transferred into a lower-ranking post, according to a former senior FBI official familiar with the matter.

+The earlier departure came amid concerns about an upcoming Justice Department inspector general report scrutinizing the actions of McCabe and other top FBI officials during the 2016 presidential campaign, the official said.

+During that period, the FBI investigated Trump campaign connections to Russia and Clinton’s use of a private email server while she was U.S. secretary of state.
+No charges were brought against Clinton.

+McCabe began his career at the agency in 1996 as a special agent investigating organized crime.

-Trump’s firing of Comey in May 2017 as the FBI was investigating potential collusion between Trump’s 2016 presidential campaign and Russia led to the Justice Department’s naming of Special Counsel Robert Mueller to take over the probe.
+Trump’s firing of Comey in May 2017 as the FBI was investigating potential collusion between Trump’s campaign and Russia led to the Justice Department’s naming of Special Counsel Robert Mueller to take over the probe.

-The president later said he dismissed Comey over “this Russia thing,” and the firing has become central to questions about whether Trump has sought to obstruct justice by impeding the Russian probe.
+Trump later said he dismissed Comey over “this Russia thing,” and the firing has become central to questions about whether Trump has sought to obstruct justice by impeding the Russian probe.

-Trump last week denied a Washington Post report he had asked McCabe, shortly after he became acting FBI director, who he had voted for in the 2016 presidential election, leaving McCabe concerned about civil servants being interrogated about their political leanings.
+Last week Trump denied a Washington Post report that he had asked McCabe, shortly after he became acting FBI director, who he voted for in the 2016 election, leaving McCabe concerned about civil servants being interrogated about their political leanings.
 The Post reported that McCabe told Trump he did not vote in the election.

-Trump and some other Republicans have been stepping up their criticism of the FBI in a move that Democrats call part of a broader effort by Trump’s party to undermine Mueller’s investigation.
+Trump and some other Republicans have stepped up their criticism of the FBI, prompting Democrats to accuse the president and his allies of trying to undermine Mueller’s investigation.

-Republicans have criticized McCabe in connection with the FBI’s investigation into Clinton’s use of a private email server while she served as U.S. secretary of state.
-No charges were brought against Clinton.

-Republicans have noted that McCabe’s wife previously ran as a Democrat for a seat in Virginia’s state Senate and received donation funds from then-Virginia Governor Terry McAuliffe, a close ally of Hillary and Bill Clinton, the former president.
+Republicans have criticized McCabe in connection with the Clinton email server probe.
+They have noted that McCabe’s wife previously ran as a Democrat for a seat in Virginia’s state Senate and received donations from then-Virginia Governor Terry McAuliffe, a close ally of Hillary Clinton and former president Bill Clinton.

 The FBI has previously said McCabe was not involved in the Clinton investigation until he was promoted to deputy director in January 2016.
 By that time, his wife’s campaign was over and his involvement was not seen as a conflict.